 The new Design and Technology GCSE equips students with the knowledge and skills to be successful in an increasingly technological world.
-They will look at designing, prototyping and modelling or making of primarily functional and aesthetic products, objects and environments, drawing upon intellectual, creative and practical skills.
+They will look at designing, prototyping and modelling or making of a functional and aesthetic product, drawing upon intellectual, creative and practical skills.